video-dev/hls.js/api-extractor/report/hls.js.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "DecryptData" needs to be exported by the entry point hls.d.ts
-// Warning: (ae-missing-release-tag) "LevelKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LevelKey" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class LevelKey implements DecryptData {